Automotive + Mobility

 The Columbus Region is at the forefront of automotive technology, smart mobility, and the electric vehicle movement.
 In one year, nearly 650,000 cars are produced here, and the regional economic output for the automotive industry exceeds $2.7 billion annually.

 With smart mobility assets and testing grounds, the Columbus Region provides the ideal environment for companies to innovate across both traditional manufacturing and new technologies.

 The Columbus Region has benefited from significant new foreign direct investment and is home to a large presence of international-owned companies with manufacturing operations, including Honda automotive plants and Honda R&D headquarters.
 With an extensive automotive supplier network, the Region is located in the center of the U.S. automotive industry allowing unmatched access to U.S. OEMs and suppliers.

 Learn more about international companies growing in the Region, here.

 With multiple smart mobility assets and testing grounds, the Columbus Region provides the most comprehensive mobility ecosystem in the U.S and one of the most cost effective markets for testing, development, and physical operations.

-In Union County, you’ll find the Transportation Research Center – the largest independent vehicle testing and proving grounds in the United States.
+In Logan County, you’ll find the Transportation Research Center – the largest independent vehicle testing and proving grounds in the United States.

-Additional assets in the Columbus Region include the U.S. 33 Smart Mobility Corridor, the OSU Center for Automotive Research, Connected Marysville and DriveOhio.
+Additional assets in the Columbus Region include the U.S. 33 Smart Mobility Corridor, the OSU Center for Automotive Research, Connected Marysville, Connected Dublin, and DriveOhio.

 Keeping America safely on the road as the world’s largest auto glass service brand, Safelite is One of US.LEARN MORE